MicrosoftDocs/win32/desktop-src/SecAuthN/ibytebuffer-seek.md

 ---
-Description: 'The Seek method changes the seek pointer to a new location relative to the beginning of the buffer, to the end of the buffer, or to the current seek pointer.' ms.assetid: '3541f3dd-7b92-4f72-89b7-4e04e007aaa3'
+Description: The Seek method changes the seek pointer to a new location relative to the beginning of the buffer, to the end of the buffer, or to the current seek pointer. ms.assetid: 3541f3dd-7b92-4f72-89b7-4e04e007aaa3
-title: 'IByteBuffer::Seek method'
+title: IByteBufferSeek method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IByteBuffer::Seek method

 \[The **Seek** method is available for use in the operating systems specified in the Requirements section.
 It is not available for use in Windows Server 2003 with Service Pack 1 (SP1) and later, Windows Vista, Windows Server 2008, and subsequent versions of the operating system.
 The [**IStream**](https://msdn.microsoft.com/library/windows/desktop/aa380034) interface provides similar functionality.\]

 The **Seek** method changes the seek pointer to a new location relative to the beginning of the buffer, to the end of the buffer, or to the current seek pointer.